brendafrancis/sovrin-client/getting-started.md

     send proof "Loan-Application-KYC" to "Thrift Bank"
 ```

-Alice checks to see what the proof request "Loan-Application-Basic" looks like:
+Alice checks to see what the proof request "Loan-Application-Basic" looks like.
 ```
 ALICE@test> show proof request Loan-Application-Basic Found proof request "Loan-Application-Basic" in link "Thrift Bank"